Construction of the Trans-Alaska Pipeline System: Workers

 The Trans-Alaska Pipeline System was built entirely with unionized labor.
 Because construction was slumping in the United States at large, the pipeline drew workers from across the country.
 These workers had to follow a strict hiring process based on union seniority and the labor that was needed.
-Priority was given to hiring Alaska residents and Alaska Natives, and no strikes were permitted by a labor agreement between Alyeska and the unions.
+Priority was given to hiring Alaska residents and Alaska Natives, as well as females, who were considered a minority, and no strikes were permitted by a labor agreement between Alyeska and the unions.
 In exchange for abiding by these restrictions, workers were paid extremely well and received fringe benefits.
 According to the labor contract, every worker was guaranteed 40 hours' pay per week, even if weather made work impossible.
 In addition, subcontractors had cost-plus contracts with Alyeska for staffing, so there was no incentive to keep staffing levels low.
 These factors often led to more people being assigned to a job than there was work to do in an attempt to make up time lost to weather delays.
 At the peak of construction in fall 1975, more than 28,000 people were working on the pipeline.
 Fourteen to 19 percent of the workers were minorities, and 5 to 10 percent were women.
 Because of the high turnover on the project, more than 70,000 people worked on at least a part of the pipeline.